awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-copyimage.md

 Required: No

 KmsKeyId
-The full Amazon Resource Name \(ARN\) of the AWS Key Management Service CMK to use when encrypting the snapshots of an image during a copy operation\.
+The full Amazon Resource Name \(ARN\) of the AWS Key Management Service key to use when encrypting the snapshots of an image during a copy operation\.
 For more information, see [CopyImage](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/api_copyimage.html)\.
 Type: String
 Required: No